erik73/hassio-addons/influxdb3/DOCS.md

 # Home Assistant Community Add-on: InfluxDB3

-InfluxDB is an open source time series database optimized for high-write-volume.
+InfluxDB is a time series database optimized for high-write-volume.
 It's useful for recording metrics, sensor data, events, and performing analytics.
 It exposes an HTTP API for client interaction and is often used in combination with Grafana to visualize the data.